 Warning: To an extremist anyone just a little less extreme looks like a moderate.
 Islam is a conservative religion, so ‘moderate’ does not map onto middle of the road liberal.
 To a conservative Muslim, a liberal Muslim is way out there on the left, and is usually considered so extreme as to be effectively a non-Muslim – hence the unfortunate perspective on Maajid Nawaz held by many Muslims.

 It seems a wide range of Muslims consider themselves to be moderate Muslims.
 Well, don’t we all see our position as moderate?

-Ordinary Muslims go about their daily business, are respectful to the elderly, pray, observe the observances, and generally get along with everyone.
+Ordinary Muslims go about their daily business, are respectful to the elderly, pray, give to charity, observe the observances, and generally get along with everyone.

 Here’s the trickiness of Islam again.
 The devil is in the details.